 Shoes that are Easy to Care For

-Your shoes should be water and/or stain proof, and if they are made out of cloth, you should be able to throw them in the washer.
+Look for shoes that are water or stain proof.
+If they are made out of cloth, make sure they are machine washable.
 Low maintenance shoes are the way to go when it comes to senior footwear care.

 Summary and Final Recommendations